seL4/microkit/docs/manual.md

 ## `void microkit_arm_smc_call(seL4_ARM_SMCContext *args, seL4_ARM_SMCContext *response)`

-This API is available only on ARM and only when seL4 has been configured to enable the `KernelAllowSMCCalls` option.

 The API takes in arguments for a Secure Monitor Call which will be performed by seL4.
 Any response values will be placed into the `response` structure.

 The `seL4_ARM_SMCContext` structure contains fields for registers x0 to x7.

+Note that this API is only available when the PD making the call has been configured to have SMC enabled in the SDF.
+Note that when the kernel makes the actual SMC, it cannot pre-empt the Secure Monito rand therefore any kernel WCET properties are no longer guaranted.

 # System Description File {#sysdesc}